From First DUI to Death Penalty

 False accusations occur frequently in domestic violence cases—particularly during relationship breakdowns, divorce proceedings, and custody disputes.
 In many cases, one party uses domestic violence allegations as leverage to gain advantage in family court or to punish the other party.

-Therefore, I conduct thorough independent investigations that may include:
+Therefore, the defense team conducts thorough independent investigations that may include:

 - Reviewing text messages, emails, and social media to establish context and expose motives